 *whispers* “But teach me your ways!
 I want your life!”

 Before there were Digital Nomads, there were just regular nomads–people who used their random skills to be badass and work abroad.
 Believe it or not, you don’t have to know how to code or write copy or manage someone’s social media in order to see the world (though those skills are pretty hot right now).
 Don’t worry, there are still global jobs out there that don’t require you to bring your computer to the beach.

 Some “retro,” wanderlust jobs include teaching, working on farms, or being a tour guide…That’s what we did before everyone and their mom decided to create an e-course and sell it for $500.

 I have managed to see much of the world by pursuing a career in dance.
 This was in no way intentional, that shit just happened.
 But now I know some pretty cool ways to live and work abroad.
-So cool that your visas, medical fees, and living fees are all payed for by your employer (I see you, and I raise you freelancers).
+So cool that your visas, medical fees, and living fees are all payed for by your employer.

 Read on for a dancer’s guide to auditioning your way to a job abroad.